Richard19Perez77/ApiUpgrade37/README.md

 }
 ```

-Two mistakes are easy to make here, and both were made while building this project:
+Two mistakes are easy to make here, and both were made while building this project.

 **Do not put `@RequiresApi` on `onCreate`.** The annotation only informs lint; it does not stop the platform from calling the method on API 24.
 Reserve it for methods the system invokes only on 37 and later, such as `onHandoffActivityDataRequested`.
 Guard everything else with `isAndroid17` inside the method body.